-A 6k8 end-of-line resistor (provided in the panel's accessory pack) must be connected at the end of each sounder circuit to allow the wiring to be monitored.
+Connect a 6k8 end-of-line (EOL) resistor (provided in the panel's accessory pack) at the end of each sounder circuit to allow the wiring to be monitored.
+Unused sounder circuits must also have an EOL resistor fitted at the panel terminals.